 This inspection was announced.
 We called the service just before our inspection to check the COVID-19 status of people and staff.
 The inspection activity started on 1 August 2021.
-We then made phone calls to relatives of people using the service and inspection activity ended on 20 August 2021.

 What we did before the inspection

 We reviewed the information we had received about the service since they registered with us, including any statutory notifications received.
 We had not asked the provider to send us a provider information return.
 This is information providers are required to send us with key information about their service, what they do well and improvements they plan to make.
 We used all of this information to plan our inspection